Explore Crete by car

 3 Dicteon Cave

 How often do you get to visit the cave of a god?
-Dicteon is the cave where Zeus is said to be born (or was hidden from his father depending on which account you read) and it can’t help but raise a few hairs on the back of your head; it is deep and beautiful and full of geological treats.
+Dicteon is the cave where Zeus is said to be born (or was hidden from his father depending on which account you read) and it can’t help but raise a few hairs on the back of your head; it is deep and beautiful and full of geological treats, walkways, stairways and caverns.
 Bring a torch and prepare for a steep hike up if you want to see around this space loaded with mythology.
 Or check out the donkey option.
+Zeus wouldn’t have needed this but we are mere mortals after all.

 4 Aghios Nikolaos